What to do on a weekend trip to Kimberley

 Address: Atlas Street, Herlear, Kimberley| Phone: 053 839 2700 | Visit website here | Price: R30.00 pp

 The Honoured Dead Memorial

-This heritage site is situated in the middle of a circle so it’s best to find parking and walk over the road to view it.
+This heritage site is nestled in the middle of a four-way circle so it’s best to find parking and walk over the road to view it.

 The Memorial was built to commemorate those who died defending the city during the Siege of Kimberley during the Anglo-Boer War.